At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 It is not clear how close the various parties in Afghanistan were to a peace deal, although Taliban spokesmen have referred to the agreement as finished.

 Ghani has been in office for five years, urging all parties to give up on thoughts of winning the war and focus on ending it.
-He has continued to offer various olive branches to the Taliban, which has never accepted his legitimacy and fiercely opposes the U.S.-backed military coalition.
+He has continued to offer various olive branches to the Taliban, who have never accepted his legitimacy and fiercely oppose the U.S.-backed military coalition.

 Although the Ghani government is duly elected and officially in charge, Taliban militants control much of the remote countryside.
 They also regularly strike cities or military bases and often can seek safety in Pakistan, outside the bounds of the conflict.